Astra Space: History

 Astra was founded in October 2016 by Chris Kemp and Adam London.

-Before being reincorporated as Astra Space Inc. in 2016, Ventions, LLC was a small San Francisco based aerospace research and design firm with a 10+ year history developing aerospace technology in partnership with NASA and DARPA.
-Ventions was founded in 2005 and located at 1142 Howard Street, San Francisco, CA 94103.

-Following the 2016 reincorporation, Ventions, LLC employees expanded to a new building at Naval Air Station Alameda, known as "Orion", due to its location at 1690 Orion Street, Alameda, CA 94501.
-This former naval jet engine testing facility provided the ability to perform in-house single engine testing, as opposed to the former Ventions, LLC test site at Castle Air Force Base.
+In late 2016, Astra moved into a building on the former Naval Air Station Alameda known as “Orion” due to its location at 1690 Orion Street, Alameda, CA 94501.
+This former naval jet engine testing facility provided the ability to perform in-house single engine testing.
 Due to Naval Air Station Alameda's vast retired runways, the company was able to perform full vehicle testing very close to their headquarters, eliminating the need for expensive and complex logistics for rocket testing.
-Ventions chose Pacific Spaceport Complex – Alaska (PSCA) as their only launch site.

 During early to mid 2019, most non-test related employees moved from the Orion building into a new building at 1900 Skyhawk Street, Alameda, CA 94501, known as "Skyhawk".
 This allowed a large expansion of a previously cramped machine shop, additional in house machining capabilities, and a rocket production line in anticipation of Rocket 3.
 Additionally, this building has a number of known chemical contaminants due to its history as a Naval jet engine overhaul facility (Building 360) and is now designated as part of Naval Air Station Alameda Superfund site.

 Two suborbital test flights were conducted in 2018 from Pacific Spaceport Complex – Alaska (PSCA): one on 20 July 2018 (Rocket 1.0), and one on 29 November 2018 (Rocket 2.0).
 Both were stated to be launch failures by the Federal Aviation Administration.
 However, Astra stated that both were successful and the second one was "shorter than planned".
 Astra spent 2019 designing and building Rocket 3.0 integrating propulsion systems, avionics, and other pressurization/plumbing components into a high-performance electric pump-fed orbital launch vehicle.